 Question: Will I get a job at the end of it?

-Answer: We can’t promise that – but you will definitely be meeting people who have the power to give you a job.
-If you stand out and impress them, they might offer you the chance for a chat or some work experience, which could very well lead to paid work.
+Answer: We can’t promise that – but the whole aim of The Network is to make you as employable as possible so you have the best chance of finding work after the festival.
 TV is a notoriously difficult industry to get into, so getting that foot in the door and making contacts really helps.
-The Network at Work also offers exclusive paid placements that are often the first jobs that lead to a career in television.
+The Network at Work also offers exclusive paid placements and advertises opportunities that are often the first jobs that lead to a career in television.

 If you have any questions or concerns about being on the scheme, please get in touch.Contact Us